diambra/docs/content/handsOnReinforcementLearning/sheeprl/_index.en.md

 SheepRL provides several SOTA algorithms, both model-free and model-based. <a href="https://github.com/Eclectic-Sheep/sheeprl/tree/main/sheeprl/configs/algo" target="_blank">Here</a> you can find the default configurations for these agent.
 Of course, one can change algorithm-related hyper-parameters for customizing his/her experiments.

 ### Basic
-As anticipated before, SheepRL provides several default configurations for all its components, these configurations are available and can be composed to set up an experiment.
-Otherwise, it is possible to custom define the configurations of all or some components: the two main components to define for the experiments are the agent and the environment.
+As anticipated before, SheepRL provides several default configurations for all its components, which are available and can be composed to set up an experiment.
+Otherwise, you can customize the ones you want: the two main ones to be defined for experiments are the agent and the environment.

 Regarding the environment, there are some constraints that must be respected, for example, the dictionary observation spaces cannot be nested.
 For this reason, the DIAMBRA <a href="../../wrappers/#flatten-and-filter-observation" target="_blank">flattening wrapper</a> is always used.
 For more information about the constraints of the SheepRL library, check <a href="https://github.com/Eclectic-Sheep/sheeprl/blob/main/howto/learn_in_diambra.md#args" target="_blank">here</a>.